y5yeyey/opt-project/README.md

 $ python test.py
 ```

-You can modify the connection settings in `test.py`, which is
+You can modify the connection settings in `test.py`, which is defined as

 ```
 test = {